raysuliteanu/configs/README.md

-# Configs and Dotfiles
+# Misc Scripts

-### Misc config files
+## Misc config files

-For some of this config to work or mean anything, packages may need to be installed.
-See Brewfile.
-Some packages may not be installed via brew but rather apt.
+*NOTE*: configuration files have moved to <https://github.com/raysuliteanu/dotfiles>.

 ## TODO

-- Write a script to check and/or install dependencies not installed by brew (or better not installed by brew) e.g. rustup.
+Write a script to check and/or install dependencies not installed by brew (or better not installed by brew) e.g. rustup.
+Or find something that will do the same thing e.g. would Nix HomeDir do it?
+Overkill?
-- use something like stow or nix HomeDir rather than homegrown scripts to setup and manage config.